RouteKG: A knowledge graph-based framework for route prediction on road networks: Experiments

 \subsection{Ablation Analysis}

-In this section, ablation analysis is conducted to systematically evaluate the impact of removing different components on the model's performance.
-Specifically, we present the analysis focusing on RouteKG under \textit{GoalD}.
-Further details of the ablation analysis can be found in \ref{apx:abl}.
-By performing these ablation experiments, we gain valuable insights into the significance of each model component, enabling a deeper understanding of their respective roles and contributions to the overall predictive capabilities of the model.
+This section analyzes the results of the ablation experiments.
+Specifically, we focus on the analysis performed on RouteKG under \textit{GoalD}.
+By conducting these ablation experiments, we can gain insight into the importance of each component of the model and its contribution to the overall predictive capabilities.